-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.

 FYSM 1003 [1.0 credit] Introduction to Economics

 An introduction to the major tools and policy problems of economics.
 Economic analysis is applied to a variety of contemporary problems such as pollution, poverty, the control of monopoly, unemployment, inflation and international economic problems.